ciincing/matplotlib-challenge/README.md

 # Observations & Inferences
+1. The correlation between mouse weight and the average tumor volume is 0.84 which is a strong positive correlation.
+2. Capomulin and Ramicane treatments are better at reducing tumor sizes in mice, according to the graph called "# of Timepoints vs Drug Regiment".
+3. When the Capomulin regimen was used on Mouse I509, it greatly reduced the tumor size from its peak of tumor size 48 mm^3 to 41mm^3 in the span of 40 days.

 # matplotlib-challenge README
 I had just joined Pymaceuticals, Inc., a new pharmaceutical company specializing in anti-cancer medications.
 The company had recently started screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.